Duck confit is an old French method of slightly curing meat, then poaching it gently in fat until it is meltingly tender.

 It helps to have a vacuum sealer for this recipe.
 If you don't have one, you should -- they're really useful!
 But alternative directions follow at the end of these instructions.

 - Rinse the cure off as above, then pat dry very, very well.

-- Totally submerge in fat — you will need 5-6 cups — and put, uncovered, in an oven set on “warm,” or not hotter than 200 degrees.
-Alternatively, you can do this on a stovetop with a weak burner set on low, or with a flame tamer.
+- Totally submerge in fat — you will need 5 to 6 cups — and put, uncovered, in an oven set on “warm,” or not hotter than 200°F. Alternatively, you can do this on a stovetop with a weak burner set on low, or with a flame tamer.
 Watch that the oil never sizzles.